 The Tram 28-Campo de Ourique Food & Cultural Walk Food Tour with Taste of Lisboa is a great way to discover a foodie neighborhood and learn about Portuguese cuisine.
-Taking the Taste of Lisboa food tour with a local gives you incredibly rich cultural insights.

 If your travels take you to Lisbon, be sure to book the Campo de Ourique Food & Cultural Walk with Taste of Lisboa, for a delicious discovery of Portugal.

 About Taste of Lisboa